gventre04/CircuitPython/README.md

 ### Lesson(s) Learned

 The challenge with this assignment was mapping out the parameters for the colors based on distance, initially I coded the sensor to give out three different colors for 5cm, 20cm, and 35cm.
-I had to add a fade effect from one color to the next as distance increased or decreased.
+[This code](https://circuitpython.readthedocs.io/projects/simpleio/en/latest/examples.html#id3) provides a good example of how to map a sensorValue which then allowed me to add a fade effect on the neopixel as distance from the sensor increased or decreased.

 ## RGB LED